 All-Terrain Vehicle Safety

 While all-terrain vehicles (ATVs) are commonly used for recreational purposes, they can still be extremely dangerous.
-An estimated 93,700 ATV-related injuries were treated in hospital emergency rooms in 2014, according to the US Consumer Product Safety Commission (CPSC).
+An estimated 101,200 ATV-related injuries were treated in emergency departments in 2016, according to the US Consumer Product Safety Commission (CPSC).
 Of those injuries, an estimated 26 percent involved children under the age of 16.

 Few states require a license to operate an ATV and there are no nationally mandated safety standards.
 The basic design of both the three- and four-wheeled models—large, soft tires, narrow wheelbase, and high center of gravity—makes them hazardous to anyone who rides them.
 A large percentage of accidents involving ATVs result from tipping and overturning.
 In addition, ATVs can reach speeds of up to 50 mph or more and weigh up to 700 lbs.